Attraction of the Week: Saguaro National Park

 Sunrise and sunset are particularly majestic times to enjoy the desert scenery.
 Time and Date website will provide you will accurate sunrise/sunset times throughout the year.

-Pack a picnic lunch.
-There are numerous picnic tables to enjoy the fabulous views.
-Also, there are not a whole lot of restaurants nearby, so I recommend stopping for breakfast before your day at the park.
-Cup Cafe in Hotel Congress, Blue Willow, and Tohono Chul Garden Bistro are all fantastic choices.
+Stop for breakfast to fuel up before your day at the park.
+Cup Cafe in Hotel Congress, Blue Willow, and Tohono Chul Garden Bistro are my recommended picks.

 Directions and Pricing

-Saguaro National Park East Rincon Mountain District Visitor’s Center is located at: 3693 S. Old Spanish Trail, Tucson, Arizona 85730.
-The Red Hills Visitors center of the Tucson Mountain District West is located at2700 N Kinney Rd, Tucson, AZ 85743.
+East Rincon Mountain District Visitor’s Center is located at: 3693 S. Old Spanish Trail in Tucson.
+The Red Hills Visitors center of the Tucson Mountain District West is located at: 2700 N Kinney Rd. in Tucson.
 Visitor centers hours are 9am-5pm daily (closed Christmas).
 Tucson Mountain district is open sunrise to sunset.
 The Rincon Mountain District hours are 7am-sunset, although you can walk or bike in 24/7.

 Entrance fees are $25 per vehicle (good for 1 week) or $15 per person/bicycle